Juniorklb/Juniorklb/README.md

 <h1>Hi, I'm Junior, an <a href="https://linkedin.com/in/evan-yearwood/">IT Professional.</a></h1>

 <h2>🎯 Objectives </h2>
 I am a recent certified cybersecurity analyst with a strong passion for technology and problem-solving.
 My journey in computer science has deepened my interest in cloud computing and cybersecurity.
 I am currently expanding my expertise by learning to work with cloud platforms such as AWS and Azure.
-My goal is to join a dynamic team as a cloud engineer, where I can apply my skills and contribute to building secure, scalable, and efficient cloud solutions.
+My goal is to join a dynamic team as a Syms Admin.

 <h2> Key Projects:</h2>